What We Do

 Local Coordination

 The Reverend Bob Bondurant directed the work camp for over 35 years.
 From 2004-2021, The Reverend Rick Wilson served as director.
-This year we welcome The Reverend Mark Boyd to serve as camp director.
 The Work Camp Board of Directors and Planning Committee meet regularly to plan and coordinate the administration, work projects, food, housing and other important aspects of our work camp.

 The work projects are scattered in various areas of Cabell and Lincoln County.
 Most sites are in rural areas but some are located in the Huntington area.
 Campers are housed at Camp Asbury Woods (a Methodist facility 10 miles south of Huntington).
 Dormitory-style buildings have cots w/ mattresses and large bathrooms w/ showers.
 Meals are served in a large dining hall.
 A swimming pool at the camp is open for use in the afternoons.
 Some adult campers are housed in homes of Huntington residents.
 The camp address is